What is cellulite and what is the cause?

 Why do women have cellulite more often than men?

 This is true, that cellulite affects more women than men.
 In fact upwards of 95% of people affected by cellulite are women.
-As you can see in the picture below the basic structure of the connective tissue is very different in men than in women.
+As you can see in the picture above the basic structure of the connective tissue is very different in men than in women.
 Since the collagen fibers are the cause of cellulite, it makes sense that if you have more support then you will have less contour irregularities.
 Men tend to have more connective tissue that are arranged in such a way that it gives better support to the surrounding structures of the skin and fat.
 Men also tend to have thicker skin, no pun intended.
 The epidermis for men is usually thick which can hide any potential imperfections.